Audition and application details for EU, EEA and International students

 Please read information regarding Student Route Responsibilities.

-For entry in 2021, tuition fees for EU, EEA, Swiss and International students applying for the FD/BA (Hons) Ballet and Contemporary Dance are set at £18,800 per year.
+Tuition fees for EU, EEA, Swiss and International students applying for the FD/BA (Hons) Ballet and Contemporary Dance are set at £20,930 for entry in 2024/25.
 The tuition fee is subject to increase in subsequent years of study by an inflationary amount determined by Government and this will be clearly communicated to applicants when they are offered a place, if not before.

 In addition to your tuition fees you may incur additional costs while studying on the course.
 Tuition fees do not include personal materials, such as practice clothes/kit and books.
 Estimated costs for clothes, shoes, kit and books is £600.
 This is an approximate price for the minimum requirements.
 A typical student at Rambert School will go through multiple pairs of ballet shoes and pointe shoes per year.
 Books on the reading list are useful to have but the library is very well stocked with what you need and there is a budget for research books per year.